 Hiring Manager Interview – Ways to Impress Him/Her:

 To impress your future bosses and colleagues, you need to demonstrate a certain level of knowledge.
 Don’t be cocky, just be smart.
 You might be asked a question like “How many Starbucks’ are there in the city of New-York?”

 Such question requires you to know the size of New-York and how to place each Starbucks strategically in order to maximize profits.

 So be knowledgeable, you don’t have to be right, just be ready to think on your feet.

 2. Know About The Company:

-Such a skill helps your future employer asses if you can be an asset to the company based on the freshness of your ideas.
+Such key skills for jobs helps your future employer asses if you can be an asset to the company based on the freshness of your ideas.

 3. Show Resourcefulness:

 During an interview, you should be able to show that you can be resourceful when needed.
 This can be shown when you’re presented with a problem that you don’t know how to solve.
 What will happen when such an event occurs?
 Will you give up or will you find a way around it?

 Most people show resourcefulness by admitting that when they encounter a problem that they haven’t seen before, they try to find answers online.
 There is no shame in that as there are probably people who have encountered that problem before, have solved it successfully, and can help you solve it too.